bitcointranscripts/bitcointranscripts/bitcoin-core-dev-tech/2023-09/p2p-working-session.md

   - We send this flag to our peers, but if we are in blocks only mode and if we send rawtx and we can still txs to our peers unless they have already sent
 - There is no way to say, I'm not sending your transactions
   - The relay flag in the version message.
-  - If I send the set the `fRely` flag false, I cannot deduce will they ever send me a tx doesn't seem possible
+  - If I send the set the `fRelay` flag false, I cannot deduce will they ever send me a tx doesn't seem possible
   - You may guess that a connection is treated a block relay only connection and then you start treating it as a full one
 - For inbound peers we need to do inbound eviction.
 This takes place right after the conn takes place.
 We treat every conn as a tx connect.
 When we get a version message we can know for sure based on the flags.
 - If I know that we aren't going to send a tx, we don't care if everyone is going to give us conns we need to know whether we are sending txs, that the expensive part.
 If bloomfilters are disabled we know for sure. (and they will know after the version message).
 The reason we are OK for block-relay only conns.
 Is it necessary to have two separate classes.
 Could you have an system where tx is 4 points and 1 point of block relay and we cut it off after X points.
 We could be mispredicting the resource costs.
 We may want to push up the resources now and then it will naturally shift